kross-cre8ur/kross-cre8ur.github.io/semantic-ui-dropdown.md

 `$({selector}).parent().dropdown()`

 ## Full Text Search
 By default, the search function will only look at the first letters/characters of the options.
-If you want to be able to search the full text then set the `fullTextSearch` option into **true**
+If you want to be able to search the full text then set the `fullTextSearch` option into **true**<br />
 `$({selector}).dropdown({`<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`fullTextSearch: true,`<br />
 `});`<br />